algoseekgit/algoseek-connector/README.md

 ### Getting results

-You can make use of `Dataset.fetch` method to execute the generated query and get results as a pandas dataframe:
+You can make use of `Dataset.fetch` method to execute the generated query and get results as a pandas DataFrame:

 ```
 ds = aconnect.Dataset(